home-assistant/developers.home-assistant/docs/add-ons/security.md

 ## API Role

-For access to Supervisor API you need to define a role or run in default mode.
-This is only required for Supervisor API and not Home Assistant proxy.
-Any of the roles already have access to the default API calls, and do not require any additional settings.
+For access to the Supervisor API you need to define a role or run in default mode.
+This is only required for the Supervisor API and not the Home Assistant proxy.
+All of the roles already have access to the default API calls, and do not require any additional settings.

 ### Available Roles